zgoort/Sawtooth-Cryptomoji/README.md

     - decodes it
     - verifies it is a valid action (i.e., 'a' _can_ be set to 1)
-    - modifies state in a way that satisfies the action (perhaps address _...000000a_ becomes `1`)
+    - modifies state in a way that satisfies the action (perhaps the address _...000000a_ becomes `1`)
 5. Later, the client might read that state, and decode it for display

-So, you are responsible only for building two components (the client and the transaction processor) and for keeping those components in agreement on how to encode payloads and state.
+So, you are responsible only for building two components, the client and the transaction processor, and for keeping those components in agreement on how to encode payloads and state.
 This application-wide logic is typically referred to in Sawtooth with the term "transaction family".

 For Cryptomoji, the client and processor are each in their own directory, with their own tests and their own READMEs.
-You should develop the components in parallel on a feature-by-feature basis.
+After completing the basic utilities in the `services/` directories, you should develop the client and processor in parallel on a feature-by-feature basis.
 For example, implement collection creation on _both_ the client and the processor before moving on to sire selection on _either_.